+VIDEO

 Output V Phase

 V Phase: 0 to Max

 Lines

 V Phase: 0

-With this control, you can set the vertical timing of the output video with respect to the genlock reference input.
+This control enables the user to set the vertical timing of the output video with respect to the genlock reference input.
 There are separate settings of V phase offset for each output video type.
 Setting this control to 1 keeps the output video in time with the genlock reference.